 Adult male Burmese star tortoise with dark, triangular patches and some dark lines.

-Indian / Sri Lankan star tortoises (Geochelone elegans) develop more radiating lines as they grow.
+Indian / Sri Lankan star tortoises (Geochelone elegans) develop more radiating lines on their carapaces as they grow.
 On babies, new lines start out as little, yellow spots.
 The number, size, and shape of lines in the shell patterns varies a lot among adults.

 Indian star tortoise baby weighing 23 grams.
 He has only few radiating lines (mostly 4 on vertebral scutes).
 Soon, new growing lines will start as little dots or short dashes.
 Photo courtesy of Kelly Hewitt, U.K.